 Season Tickets On Sale Now

 Kick off the season and Michael Morgan’s 60th birthday with Beethoven and Shostakovich.
-Join Oakland Symphony as we launch two new series, with political activist and comedian W. Kamau Bell, and honoring Oakland’s own with Kev Choice.
+Join Oakland Symphony as we launch a new series with political activist and comedian W. Kamau Bell, and honor Oakland’s own with Kev Choice.
 Take pride in our diversity with our LGBTQ concert, and champion the role of the artist in society in our salute to Leonard Bernstein.

 - Big Savings – Up to 36% over the cost of single tickets.

 - Priority Seat Selection – Opportunity to renew and upgrade before tickets go on sale to the public.

 - Free Ticket Exchange Privileges – Now available by phone.